Restaurant mentor

 How to Find a Mentor

-The words of Condoleezza Rice, American political scientist and diplomat, can serve as an inspiration to those seeking a mentor who may be frustrated by the lack of equal representation in our industry.
 Rice, who was the first female Secretary of State, famously said to Time, “…had I been waiting for a black female Soviet specialist role model, I’d still be waiting.
 So my role models were white men—old white men—those were the people who dominated my field.
 Don’t wait to see someone like you.”
-By finding a mentor and growing into your career, you can become the mentor someone else needs in the near future.

 What is a Mentor?

 A mentor is a person who has successfully achieved the goals you hope to achieve and can offer knowledge and experience to guide you.
-There’s no one model of mentorship.
-Some corporate organizations have formalized programs while in many restaurants, it falls to management to provide staff mentorship.
+There’s no perfect or singular model of mentorship.
+What you seek from a mentor could be vastly different from someone else with a similar career plan - mentoring looks different for everyone.

 Felix explains how he uses the mentorship provided to him by chef Charles Phan.
 “I let my team know how valuable they are.
 If there are disagreements or service missteps, I open with their strong points and then address the situation and how to correct it.”
 Felix provides a safe structure for his staff to learn from their mistakes while coaching and providing opportunities to help them grow in their careers.